 The problem with that is that we don't know how long it's going to take to quote unquote clean it up.

-I mean, this could quickly develop into like an Afghanistan, Iraq type of situation where we're basically just holding forth there, constantly getting our guys killed, constantly getting our guys shot at, but we're not actually you know having any progress or working towards anything.
+I mean, this could quickly develop into like an Afghanistan, Iraq type of situation where we're basically just holding forth there, constantly getting our guys killed, constantly getting our guys shot at, but we're not actually, you know, having any progress or working towards anything.

 Just like our relationship is with them now.

-We what do we actually get?
+What do we actually get?

 They always say they're our greatest ally.